A good game

 A Robot's Conundrum

 A Robot's Conundrum is a puzzling game.
-It has puzzles to solve, but it's up to you to figure out how to solve them.
+It has puzzles to solve, but it's up to

 You control a robot with the arrow keys and the space key.